avil13/vue-act-master/packages/act-master-cli/README.md

 npx act-master-cli g
 ```

-`act-master-cli generate` - creates two files.

-With the interfaces of your actions.

-And with an array to be embedded in the library.
+`act-master-cli generate` - creates files with the interfaces of your actions and with an array to be embedded in the library.